SUNeVision

-SUNeVision (SEHK: 1686), the technology arm of Sun Hung Kai Properties (SEHK: 0016), is the largest data centre provider in Hong Kong.
+SUNeVision, the technology arm of Sun Hung Kai Properties, is the largest data centre provider in Hong Kong.
 The company provides carrier and cloud-neutral data centre services.

 History

 The company was established and listed on the Hong Kong Stock Exchange via Growth Enterprise Market in 2000 with its IPO price of HK$10.38 per share.
 The international placing and public offer of the shares subscription were 55 and 217 times oversubscribed respectively.
 The company transferred its listing to the Main Board in 2018 as the data centre business continued to grow.